History of Bobby Hurley in Timeline

 Bobby Hurley

-Robert "Bobby" Hurley is an American college basketball coach currently leading the Arizona State Sun Devils.
+Robert "Bobby" Hurley is an American college basketball coach, currently leading the Arizona State Sun Devils.
 Prior to ASU, he served as the head coach at the University at Buffalo.
-Hurley's career transitioned from being a professional player to coaching at the collegiate level.
+Hurley also had a professional playing career.
+His coaching career highlights include leading Buffalo to NCAA tournament appearances.

 In 1985, Bobby Hurley began playing basketball at St. Anthony High School in Jersey City.